Foundation Degree Professional Dance and Performance

 Contemporary

 Classical ballet training is supported by contemporary classes in Graham technique in year one and Cunningham technique in year two.
+Students will also perform contemporary work during their annual showcases, plus have the opportunity to perform in fellow student’s choreographic work in year 2.

 Spanish and Jazz